Assisted Living

 More info

 Dementia doesn’t change what people think about, but it does change the way people think.
-Most people with dementia continue to be interested in the same things they were interested in before their diagnosis.
+Most people who have dementia continue to be interested in the same things they were interested in before their diagnosis.
 The way they express their interests may be different, and they may not be able to remember as much.
-But they likely think about the same things as before.
-Learn how dementia changes the way people think, and how these changes might look to a caregiver and a loved one.
+But they likely think about the same things they did before they were diagnosed.
+Understanding how people who have dementia think can help you be a more effective caregiver and take better care of yourself.

 Let our care assessment guide you